Álex Bermejo

-Alejandro "Álex" Bermejo Escribano (born 11 December 1998) is a Spanish professional footballer who plays for Burgos CF as a right winger.
+Alejandro "Álex" Bermejo Escribano (born 11 December 1998) is a Spanish professional footballer who plays as a right winger for Nemzeti Bajnokság I club Debreceni VSC.

 Club career

 Born in Barcelona, Catalonia, Bermejo finished his formation with RCD Espanyol.
 He made his senior debut with the reserves on 13 November 2016, starting in a 0–0 Segunda División B away draw against CD Atlético Baleares.

 Bermejo scored his first senior goal on 15 January 2017, but in a 1–2 loss at Valencia CF Mestalla.
 He was regularly used in the following campaigns, suffering relegation in 2017 but achieving promotion in 2018.

 On 11 July 2019, Bermejo signed a three-year deal with Segunda División side CD Tenerife.
 He made his professional debut on 17 August, coming on as a late substitute for Aitor Sanz in a 0–2 away loss against Real Zaragoza.

 Bermejo scored his first professional goal on 15 September 2019, netting the opener in a 4–0 away routing of Albacete Balompié.
 Ten days later, he scored a brace in a 4–1 away success over CD Lugo.

 On 21 July 2022, free agent Bermejo signed a one-year contract with Burgos CF also in the second division.
+On 20 June 2024, he moved abroad for the first time in his career after signing a two-year deal with SC Farense of the Portuguese Primeira Liga.

+On 24 July 2025, Bermejo signed with Nemzeti Bajnokság I club Debreceni VSC.